 Untitled (Negative Exercises)

-Andrea Rossi is Postdoctoral Fellow in the Department of Philosophy at Koç University, Istanbul.
-His principal research interests lie at the intersection of twentieth- and twenty-first-century continental philosophy and political theory, with a special focus on the question of political and economic subjectivity.
-He is the author of The Labour of Subjectivity: Foucault on Biopolitics, Economy, Critique (2015) and co-editor with Diana Stypinska of Pastoral Power Today (forthcoming).
+Andrea Rossi is Postdoctoral Fellow in the Department of Philosophy at Koç University, Istanbul, Turkey.
+His principal research interests lie at the intersection of twentieth- and twenty-first-century Continental philosophy and political theory, with a special focus on the question of political and economic subjectivity.
+He is the author of The Labour of Subjectivity: Foucault on Biopolitics, Economy, Critique (2015), and co-editor with Diana Stypinska of Pastoral Power Today (forthcoming).

 Patrick Roney earned his Ph.
-D. in Comparative Literature from the University of Wisconsin-Madison and taught in the Philosophy department at Koc University in Istanbul as an Associate Professor until his retirement in 2018.
-At present he teaches in the Liberal Arts Department at the Peabody Institute of the Johns Hopkins University.
+D. in Comparative Literature from the University of Wisconsin-Madison, USA, and taught in the Philosophy department at Koç University, Istanbul, Turkey, as an Associate Professor until his retirement in 2018.
+At present he teaches in the Liberal Arts Department at the Peabody Institute of Johns Hopkins University, Baltimore, USA.
 His research interests include aesthetics and the philosophy of art, with a particular focus on the sublime and the postmodern, the modern lyric, as well as phenomenology and environmental ethics.
-He has published numerous essays both in literature and philosophy in journals such as the African American Review, Research in Phenomenology, The South African Journal of Philosophy, and several others.
+He has published numerous essays both in literature and in philosophy in journals such as the African American Review, Research in Phenomenology, The South African Journal of Philosophy, and several others.